flavienbwk/book-devops/eng/AUDIOBOOK.md

 When the legal framework allows, forego "anonymized samples".
 Engineers need a precise understanding of the data they are supposed to process.
 Trying to develop a tool based on "anonymous" data is akin to developing a tool that only partially addresses a use case.

-Otherwise, you can be sure a bug will occur as soon as an "unknown" data passes through the software (see edge cases).
+Otherwise, you can be sure a bug will occur as soon as an "unknown" data passes through the software.
 Provide your teams with production data intended to be used in the tools: you'll spend less time on bug fixes and improve the quality of service provided by your software.

 If you don't have the necessary permissions, perhaps hiring in-house isn't essential.
 A service provider can just as effectively build the software from open-source data.
-However, consider the risks of proceeding this way (see Staying close to the business needs).
+However, consider the risks of proceeding this way.

 # Security: a new paradigm with the DevOps approach

 The idea that DevOps bridges different professions for collaboration is not easy to implement.
-Traditional roles in Information System Security (ISS) found themselves confronted with practices they weren't used to and sometimes didn't have the time to grasp.
+Traditional roles in Information System Security found themselves confronted with practices they weren't used to and sometimes didn't have the time to grasp.

 In large organizations, company rules or even the law itself require specific versions of a software to be defined for it to be qualified or approved.
 Imagine having the responsibility to enforce these conditions when DevOps methods involve dozens of software updates daily: it's quite daunting!
 Therefore, understanding the makeup of a cloud infrastructure to correctly define its "security" is essential.